 The Wallarah 2 Coal Project will continue the long tradition of coal mining in the north of the Central Coast region and will bring significant economic and employment benefits to the region and NSW.

-The Wallarah 2 Coal Project (W2CP) will involve construction and operation of an underground coal mine and associated facilities for 28 years (the Project).
+The approved Wallarah 2 Coal Project (W2CP) will involve construction and operation of an underground coal mine and associated facilities for 28 years (the Project).
 The Project will involve the extraction of up to 5 Million tonnes per annum of export quality thermal coal via longwall mining methods.
 The Project being an underground longwall mine will generally be comprised of:

 Coal handling and storage facilities,